Skip to main content

 • For Confluent-based implementation it uses TopicNameStrategy for subject names.
 It means that it looks for schemas available at <topic-name>-(key or value) subject.
 For example for topic transactions, it looks for schemas at transactions-key subject for key and transactions-value subject for value

 • In the Azure Schema Registry, subject concept doesn't exist - schemas are grouped by the same schema name.
-Because of that, Nussknacker introduces own convention for association between schema and topic: schema name should be in format: CamelCasedTopicNameKey for keys and CamelCasedTopicNameValue for values.
+Because of that, Nussknacker introduces its own convention for association between schema and topic: schema name should be in format: CamelCasedTopicNameKey for keys and CamelCasedTopicNameValue for values.
 For example for input-events (or input.events) topic, schema name should be named InputEventsKey for key or InputEventsValue for value.
 Be aware that it may require change of schema name not only in Azure portal but also inside schema content - those names should be the same to make serialization works correctly

 Message payload